Sporting Event TFRs and Special Event Airspace Management System (SEAMS): What Commercial Drone Pilots Need to Know

 - Applies to: MLB, NFL, NCAA Division I football, and major motor speedway events at venues seating 30,000 or more

 Drones are not authorized inside this ring during the TFR window.
 Period.
-LAANC won't help you — LAANC only addresses controlled airspace altitude grids, not security TFRs.
+Low Altitude Authorization and Notification Capability (LAANC) won't help you — LAANC only addresses controlled airspace altitude grids, not security TFRs.
 There is no waiver path for a typical commercial operator.
 The only exceptions are explicitly coordinated public-safety and broadcast operations with prior FAA approval (a Statement of Work, not a checkbox).

 How to Use SEAMS in Your Pre-Flight Workflow

-Treat SEAMS as a mandatory check any time your mission is within ~5 NM of a stadium, arena, racetrack, or large public venue — even if the venue "doesn't usually" host a qualifying event.
+Treat SEAMS (and the live TFR row in the Airspace tool) as a mandatory check any time your mission is within ~5 NM of a stadium, arena, racetrack, or large public venue — even if the venue "doesn't usually" host a qualifying event.

 A workable pre-flight order:

-- Mission location locked in → check the FAA UAS Facility Map for controlled airspace (handled inside the calculator).
+- Mission location locked in → check the FAA Unmanned Aircraft System (UAS) Facility Map for controlled airspace (handled inside the calculator and the Airspace tool).

-- NOTAM/TFR check → cross-reference with tfr.faa.gov for the official NOTAM text.
+- NOTAM check → cross-reference with tfr.faa.gov for the official NOTAM text and any non-TFR NOTAMs.

 - Local sports schedule sanity check — if you're shooting Saturday afternoon real estate three miles from an SEC stadium, look at the football schedule before you quote the job.